RAFTA-AIRBORNE/AEMpyX_public/README.md

 in the command window (powershell under windows).

 This will set up a Python 3.9 (see https://docs.python.org/3.9/) environment with all dependencies for aempy.
 In case you want to keep using python 3.8, corresponding EM38.yml and EM38.txt are available.
 Don't forget to update also the used environment regularly, using _conda update --name AEMpyX --all_!
 There is a replacement for _conda_, called _mamba_ (see https://github.com/mamba-org/mamba), which is not only considerably faster, but also better in keeping the environments consistent.
-It can be installed via _conda_ (i. e., _conda install mamba_), and has practically the same syntax as the original package manager.
+It can be installed via _conda_ (i. e., _conda install mamba -c conda-forge_), and has practically the same syntax as the original package manager.

 (3) Activate this environment by: